 During the process, projects were named and prioritized.
-One of the those projects includes creating an inventory of empty buildings in Wilmington.

 "SeVEDS is really providing these particular projects an opportunity to receive a higher ranking when they apply for grants to get the funding," said Flood Recovery Officer Wendy Rae Woods at a Wilmington Selectboard meeting in December.

 She mentioned that the group would not be giving money for projects but assisting with the planning and implementation of ones that it saw as crucial.